 Or the hotel could cost 55,000 points or several other points levels (42,500, 45,000, 47,500, etc.).

-The only way to know how much a hotel will cost for your dates is to do a search on IHG.com and select “Reward Nights” from the “Rate Preference” dropdown menu.
+The only way to know how much a hotel will cost for your chosen dates is to do a search on IHG.com and select “Reward Nights” from the “Rate Preference” dropdown menu.

 Points + Cash